oscr/raspberrypi_linux/README.md

     git clone --branch jethro --depth 1 git://git.yoctoproject.org/meta-raspberrypi

-If we check inside the meta-raspberrypi layer we will see that there are three available images.
+If we look inside the meta-raspberrypi layer we will see that it comes with three standard images.

     ls meta-raspberrypi/recipes-core/images/
     rpi-basic-image.bb  rpi-hwup-image.bb  rpi-test-image.bb